digitalbazaar/did-method-web/README.md

 ```

 (Results in the [example DID Doc](#example-did-document) above).
-### Backwards Compatibility with the 2018/2019 Crypto Suites
+### Backwards Compatibility with legacy key expressions

-By default, this `did:web` driver returns DID Documents that have the 2020
+A `did:web` driver can be configured to return whatever key expression is
-crypto suites for verification and key agreement.
+desirable, including legacy key expressions.
+For example, you can create a
-If you need DID Documents that are using the 2018/2019 crypto suites,
+driver that will return an `Ed25519VerificationKey2018` formatted key when
-you can customize the driver as follows.
+an `ed25519` key is detected:

 ```js
 import {